ibm-cloud-docs/openshift/edge-classic-nlb.md

     ```
     {: pre}

-    Example output
+    Example output:

     ```sh
     service "router-default" configured
     ```
     {: screen}

 1. To verify that networking workloads are restricted to edge nodes, confirm that the load balancers are scheduled onto the edge nodes and are not scheduled onto non-edge nodes.

     * NLB pods
         1. Confirm that the NLB pods are deployed to edge nodes.
-Search for the external IP address of the load balancer service that is listed in the output of step 3.
+Search for the external IP address of the load balancer service that is listed in the output of the previous step.
 Replace the periods (`.`) with hyphens (`-`).
 In the following example for the `crc81nk5l10gfhdql4i3qg`, the NLB has an external IP address of `169.46.17.2`.
             ```sh
             oc describe nodes -l dedicated=edge | grep "169-46-17-2"
             ```
             {: pre}

-            Example output
+            Example output:
             ```sh
             ibm-system                 ibm-cloud-provider-ip-169-46-17-2-76fcb4965d-wz6dg                 5m (0%)       0 (0%)      10Mi (0%)        0 (0%)
             ibm-system                 ibm-cloud-provider-ip-169-46-17-2-76fcb4965d-2z64r                 5m (0%)       0 (0%)      10Mi (0%)        0 (0%)